-In Florida, as in other states, workers in many occupations are designated as "professionally mandatory reporters" including teachers, nurses, physicians, and law enforcement officials [28].
-Social workers, psychologists, and all mental health professionals are included among those who are required to report abuse, neglect, abandonment, and exploitation of children and adults [28].
+In Florida, as in other states, workers in many occupations are designated as "professionally mandated reporters of abuse," including teachers, nurses, physicians, and law enforcement officials [22].
+Social workers, psychologists, and all mental health professionals are included among those who are required to report abuse, neglect, abandonment, and exploitation of children and adults.
 Additionally, suspected maltreatment is to be reported.

-There were 588,229 unique cases of child abuse reported in the United States in 2021 resulting in 1,820 deaths [29].
+There were about 674,000 unique cases of child abuse in the United States in 2017 resulting in approximately 1,720 deaths [23].
 The vast majority of perpetrators of abuse were parents or legal guardians.
-Approximately 67% of the referrals of abuse were generated by a mandated professional, including legal and law enforcement personnel (21.8%), education personnel (15.4%), and medical personnel (12.2%).
-Nonprofessionals submitted 17.1% of reports, with the largest category being parents (6.5%), other relatives (6.2%), and friends and neighbors (3.9%).
-Unclassified sources submitted the remaining 16% [29].
+More than 65% of the referrals of abuse are generated by a mandated professional, including social services personnel (11.7%), medical personnel (9.6%), and mental health personnel (5.7%); children very seldom report abuse themselves [23].
+The percentage of reports generated by professionals remained stable between 2009 and 2017.

-Only 17.8% of all reports of child abuse or suspected child abuse result in a substantiation or indication of actual maltreatment according to state law [29].
+Only about 17% of all reports of child abuse or suspected child abuse result in a substantiation or indication of actual maltreatment according to state law [23].
 However, this should not discourage the professional from intervening.
-It is never punishable to submit a report in good faith; furthermore, all reports are confidential (except among protective services personnel) until indicated in a judicial proceeding [28].
+It is never punishable to submit a report in good faith; furthermore, all reports are confidential (except among protective services personnel) until indicated in a judicial proceeding [22].
 In addition to breaching the ethical duty to protect clients from harm (and, subsequently, the professional consequences of this ethics violation), there are legal consequences for those who fail to comply with mandatory abuse reporting requirements.
 Diligent reporting and documenting of abuse better protects professionals from legal action resulting from inaction.

-Adult abuse encompasses self-abuse, domestic abuse, and abuse/exploitation by caregiver(s) of a vulnerable adult [28].
+Adult abuse encompasses self-abuse, domestic abuse, and abuse/exploitation by caregiver(s) of a vulnerable adult [22].
 Exploitation refers to the misuse of moneys, taking or selling of property, the inappropriate use of guardianship/power of attorney, and the failure to use the vulnerable adult's funds for their care.
-A vulnerable adult is defined in Florida as "a person 18 years of age or older whose ability to perform the normal activities of daily living or to provide for his or her own care or protection is impaired due to disability, brain damage, or the infirmities of aging" [28].
-Vulnerable adults and children are abused at a rate between 4 and 10 times greater than that of the general population and are themselves less likely to report abuse due to a variety of fears, including not being believed, reprisals, and caretaker abandonment [30].
+A vulnerable adult is defined in Florida as an individual 18 years of age or older with "mental, emotional, long-term physical or developmental disability/dysfunction, brain damage, or the infirmities of aging" that prevent him or her from performing activities of daily living or providing for his or her own care [22].
+Vulnerable adults and children are abused at a rate between 4 and 10 times greater than that of the general population and are themselves less likely to report abuse due to a variety of fears, including not being believed, reprisals, and caretaker abandonment [24].
 Mental health professionals are often the individuals to whom the abuse is reported.
 With the aforementioned statistics and somewhat unique fears in mind, it is reasonable that a slightly higher index of suspicion be employed when working with this cohort.